IBM/trusted-service-identity/docs/spire-helm.md

 ## Important information
 It is worth mentioning that once the trust domain is set, the SPIRE server persists the information locally (either on the host or via COS) and any consequent installation requires using the same trust domain.
-The easiest way to change the trust domain, is to remove all the SPIRE data under /run/spire/date directory, or delete the persistent volume claims (in COS), prior to installing the Tornjak server.
+The easiest way to change the trust domain, is to remove all the SPIRE data under `/run/spire/date directory`, or delete the persistent volume claims (in COS), prior to installing the Tornjak server.

-Deploy on non-OpenShift Kubernetes platform
-To deploy Tornjak and all required services on the non-OpenShift Kubernetes platform we will use helm charts.
-Step 1.
-Deploy a Tornjak with SPIRE Server
+## Step 1.
+Deploy Tornjak with a SPIRE Server
 The first part of the tutorial deploys Tornjak bundled with SPIRE Server using helm charts.

-## Deployment
 We can deploy the helm charts on any Kubernetes platform.
 [Here are instructions](./spire-on-openshift.md) for installing on OpenShift.

 For purpose of this tutorial we can deploy it on minikube (https://minikube.sigs.k8s.io/docs/start/)